 Any of the other silks from our range can be used for embroidery depending upon the type of work undertaken.

 Spun Silk can produce a soft muted effect when worked with the Floss Silk and both the Spun Silk and Twisted Gloss Silks can be used for counted cross stitch work.

 Blackwork silks are available from very, very fine 30 denier 2/20 Fine Twisted Silk to thick 900 denier Silk Gimp.

 Miniature embroiderers use our 2/20 Fine Twisted Silks and 4/20 Fine Twisted Silks for amazing designs – as high as 140 count silk gauze!

 The bears were worked by Juliet Blake in Pipers’ silk thread on 112 count silk gauze.
 Actual size 23mm w x 21mm h.

 See link to Juliet Blake’s miniature embroideries using Pipers Fine Twisted Silks - link also shows how Pipers Floss Silk can be used in miniature knitting.

 Buttonhole gimps start at 80/3 for Fine Gimp up to 40/3 Thick Gimp and 30/3 Thick Gimp.
 However, the 480 Silk Gimp and 90/9 Thick Gimp are less suitable silks for buttonholes due to their structure.

 If you are not sure a silk will work for your chosen medium please feel free to contact us for help or advice.

-All the silks can be ordered online directly from our online shop.
+All the silks can be ordered online directly from this website.